molnard/wasabipres2019/README.md

 There is no light wallet that would not fail on the privacy level against network analysis.
 With most light wallet, easy to see because mostly it is just querying a web API.
 For example to determine the total balance you have in your wallet, addresses are queried in the same time from the same source and just connected together.

-Jonas Nick has deanonimyzed a lot of SPV wallets and he said that give me one of your bitcoin address (SPV wallet) and I give back 70 percent of your wallett addresses.
+Jonas Nick has deanonimyzed a lot of SPV wallets and he said that give me one of your bitcoin address (SPV wallet) and I give back 70 percent of your wallett addresses using heuristic and cluster analysis.
 That is pretty scary.

 These kind of problems can be solved by runnig a full node I would recommend that.
-But unfortunately it is expensive.
+But if you cannot do that because it is resource intensive.

 Another solution is in the process of getting finalized BIP158.
 It is apparently in discussion.
 The idea is instead of requesting addresses you are requesting blocks.
 In that way an observer cannot tell which addresses are we interested in.